Group representation constituency: Creation of unequal voting power

 GRCs have been criticized as giving unequal voting and lobbying (correspondence) powers between electors.
 Every ballot in a GRC ward returns five or six candidates into Parliament, compared with one vote in a SMC ward, which only returns one.
 In counterbalance it dilutes electors' voting power and may result in concerns raised taken less seriously as to lobbying/correspondence.
 Specifically, in an SMC ward are around 14,000 voters, compared to 140,000 voters in a five- or six-member GRC.
 Thus, the per-candidate power of the ballot in a GRC is lower than in an SMC, as each voter in a GRC finds it harder to vote out an MP that he or she does not like; but the overall power effect is the same.

 Electoral division re-drawings

 Malapportionment is a viable charge against some divisions as a 30% deviation from equality of electorate is tolerated.
 It follows, a five-member GRC could in theory have from 91,000 voters to 86% more: 169,000 voters.

+In 2024, Hazel Poa of the Progress Singapore Party called for GRCs to be abolished and for SMCs to represent 27,000 to 33,000 voters (10% from 30,000), arguing the current 20,000 to 38,000 voters per MP is too large a variation with some MPs having nearly twice the workload as others.
+Chan Chun Sing of the governing People's Action Party defended the current deviation on the basis that applying a 10% deviation on small electorates (with MPs in UK and Australia representing two to three times more voters) will mean more frequent and major changes to electoral boundaries as people move, and that more intimate representation with small electorates can balance a large percentage variation.
+Chan Chung Sing also added that even in established democracies, "no electoral system in the world can definitively claim that every vote is exactly the same or near equal".